Skip to content

 ]

-If you want component CSS and JS files to be served through Django's static files system, also add ComponentsStaticFinder to STATICFILES_FINDERS:
+To serve co-located .css and .js files through Django's static files system, add ComponentsStaticFinder to STATICFILES_FINDERS:

 STATICFILES_FINDERS = [